Last updated: 01 / 03 / 2023

 - Execute the contracts that bind us to you;

-- Preserve our rights, property or safety or that of third parties, including those of our other students and users of the site or our services / training; and
+- Protect our rights, property or safety or that of third parties, including those of our other students and users of the site or our services/training; and accommodation

-- Meet any other obligation required by the
+- Fulfill any other obligation required by law

 Who receives your personal data?